Industrial property: how to best protect your innovations?

 Newsletter subscription button

-Filing a patent will be interesting if:
+Filing a patent will be worthwhile if it:

 • allows you to generate a real advantage over your competitors

-• The pace of innovation is so rapid that obsolescence will catch up with the invention before the end of the patent application processing cycle.
+• The pace of innovation is so rapid that obsolescence will catch up with the invention before the end of the patent application processing cycle

 AND ONCE THE PATENT IS FILED?